Colosseum, Roman Forum, Spanish Steps… These are some of the iconic places you can’t miss when in Rome.

 6. Castel Sant’Angelo

-Today, the Castel Sant’Angelo is a famous museum and one of the most interesting things not to miss in Rome.
-If exploring the castle is not your favorite pastime, enjoying its beautiful views will be the next thing to do.
+Today, the Castel Sant’Angelo is a famous museum and one of the most interesting things to visit in Rome.
+If exploring the castle is not your favorite pastime, enjoying its beautiful views from outside will be the next thing to do.

 7. Ponte Sant’Angelo

 At this time, you might desperately want to catch a glance of St. Peter’s Square of better know as Vatican Obelisk.
 But wait a little bit longer and enter the Castel Sant’Angelo from the Ponte Sant’Angelo, an ancient Roman bridge built by Emperor Hadrian.
 Sprawling across the Tiber, the Ponte Sant’Angelo boasts ten gorgeous statues of angels along with spectacular views of the surrounding area.

 8. Piazza Navona

 The main attractions of Piazza Navona are three fountains: the Fountain of the Four Rivers, the Neptune fountain, and the Moor Fountain.
-Apart from the beautiful sculptures and architecture, the square attracts its numerous visitors with ample outdoor cafes, restaurants, and nightclubs.
+Apart from the stunning sculptures and architecture, the square attracts visitors with ample outdoor cafes, restaurants, and nightclubs.

 9. Capitoline Hill

-Capitoline Hill or the Capitolium is one of the Seven Hills and arguably one of the most stylish things not to miss in Rome.
-The world-known architect and artist Michelangelo Buonarroti himself designed this stunning hilltop square.
+Capitoline Hill or the Capitolium is one of the Seven Hills and arguably one of the most stylish places in entire Rome.
+The world-known architect and artist Michelangelo Buonarroti himself designed this remarkable hilltop square.

 10. Campo de’ Fiori